What is quality improvement in healthcare?

 These days, patients prefer to interact with their healthcare providers through a variety of channels.
 Ask patients for their feedback where they normally connect with you–by email, text, through your patient portal, etc.

-With the right tools, even your communications with patients can be utilized for quality improvement.
+With the right tools, even your communications with patients can be utilised for quality improvement.
 Conversational analytics provide insights into patient emotion, intent, and effort that would otherwise go undetected with traditional patient feedback collection.

 The information gathered from conversational data can be valuable in action planning, change implementation, and improvement measurement.